 Business interruption insurance covers a policyholder for loss of income during periods when you cannot carry out business as usual due to an unexpected event.

-Companies with spare cash to invest can offer to buy back shares from shareholders, effectively investing in themselves.
+Companies with spare cash to invest can offer to return capital by buying back shares from shareholders.

 buy-side analyst